-Community Watch programs are set up by Patrol Teams.
-Community Services provides support with brochures and signage.
+Community Watch programs are set up by Community Services Sergeant.
+Community Services provides support with brochures.

-The Department also offers a reserve program.
-This program is a volunteer program for certified officers who are not employed full time.
-This group is often called upon to fill in and assist us with city wide projects such as Springfest.
+The Department maintains a reserve officer program.
+This is a volunteer-based program for certified officers.
+This group is often called upon to fill in and assist with citywide projects such as Springfest.
 These officers hold the same certification as full time officers.